econmediadb/econmediadb/markdown/famine.md

 which means that we have to quentify both changes in the area planted as well as crop yield.

 Current methods of famine detection use the following variables (Brown, 2008) :
-1. **socio-economic data** : employment demand, population fluxes, school attendance, food prices, terms of trade, food prices (for food security monitoring, decision support system)
+1. **socio-economic data** : employment demand, movement of labour, number of women at work (caused by temporary migration by males), population fluxes, school attendance, food prices, terms of trade, food prices (for food security monitoring, decision support system), access to credit, interest rates charged by the lenders (i.e. commercial banks, ...), pawnbrokers,
 2. **rainfall, precipitation** :
    - verbal descriptions in historical chronicles (i.e. wine chronicles since winegrowing goes as far back as the year 1200);
    - identify above-average rainfall;